MatteoGuadrini/nosqlapi/README.md

 Executing a _batch_ operation with position and keyword arguments.

+## pynosql package

+The package _pynosql_ is a collection of interface and utility class and functions for build your own NOSQL python package.

+### Type of NoSql Database

+NoSql databases are of four types:

+- Key/Value database
+- Column database
+- Document database
+- Graph database

+For each type of database, _pynosql_ offers standard interfaces, in order to unify as much as possible the names of methods and functions.

+For an example, just look at the relevant package test files.

 ## Open source
 _pynosql_ is an open source project.
 Any contribute, It's welcome.